ID Resolve Review 2026: Is It More Than a Restoration Service?

 Our experience

-We have reviewed a lot of identity theft protection products, and this one confused us during setup.
+We’ve reviewed many identity theft protection products, and this one confused us during setup.
 Normally there’s a grace period where the service collects data about you from around the internet, but ID Resolve wouldn’t even let us activate our account for the first 48 hours.

 Once we could activate our account, we entered items to be monitored and activated our credit services.
 You can also submit your email address to learn if it has been exposed in a data breach or reach out for resolution assistance.